 The truth about what is it like to live in the White House is definitely stranger than fiction.
 Forget The West Wing: In the actual White House, the president and his family are billed for every meal they eat that isn't business-related; presidential children are sneaking up to the roof; and even the most powerful person in the world is scooping up dog poop.
 Enjoy these and many more facts about living in the White House: It's your patriotic duty!

 The West Wing Is Full Of Roaches And Mice

-In 2017, White House officials submitted a number of requests for repairs and new equipment.
-But the most eye-opening request was for pest control to eradicate the mice getting into the Situation Room and the White House Navy mess food service area.
-There are apparently roaches in the West Wing, too.
+In 2017, White House officials submitted numerous requests for repairs and new equipment.
+But the most eye-opening request was for pest control to eradicate the mice getting into the Situation Room and the Navy's mess hall in the White House.
+There are roaches in the West Wing, too.

-There's no free lunch (or breakfast, brunch, or dinner) for the First Family: all presidents and their families have to pay for their own food, dry cleaning, toothpaste, etc. while in office and they're billed at the end of the month.
-The "sticker shock" caught Nancy Reagan off-guard: she claimed nobody ever told her or President Reagan that they would be facing the charges.
-There's no charge, however, for food served at White House state functions - the taxpayers take care of that.
+There's no free lunch (or breakfast, brunch, or dinner) for the first family: All presidents and their families have to pay for their own food, dry cleaning, toothpaste, and other incidentals while in office, and they're billed at the end of the month.
+The sticker shock caught Nancy Reagan off-guard, as she claimed nobody had informed her or President Reagan about having to personally pay for what they used.

-It makes sense that the First Family can't just come and go as they please, but did you know that there is no private entrance or exit to where they live?
+It makes sense the first family can't just come and go as they please, but did you know they do not have any private entrances or exits where they live?
 It's one of the downsides to living in a combination fortress/museum.
-Staff and tourists have access to the Diplomatic Room - close to where the entrance to the living quarters is located - during regular operating hours, so the First Family has to duck behind brown screens to avoid detection.
+Staff and tourists have access to the Diplomatic Room - close to where the entrance to the living quarters is located - during regular operating hours, so the first family has to crouch behind brown screens to avoid detection.